 Donald Trump did not “bounce”; he steamrollered his views and opinions without consideration for others.
 He did not appear to listen.
 If anyone disagreed with him, he fired them as if he were still at the helm of “The Apprentice” TV show.
 However, there are some valuable lessons here to teach us about resilience.

 By driving through what he wanted and adapting quickly to changing situations, he appeared not to care about others” feelings.
-By pushing his own agenda too fast, he could appear to be too emotionally controlled.
-This showed in inappropriate ways by mocking the emotional expression in other people.
+By pushing his agenda too fast, he could appear to be too emotionally controlled.
+This is shown in inappropriate ways by mocking the emotional expression in other people.
 By not comprehending the anxieties of others and by not understanding their inability to respond in the same way, he showed a lack of empathy, a degree of selfishness and a perceived lack of caring.

 Toning down resilience